andompesta/andompesta.github.io/_posts/2022-11-13-efficent-data-preprocessing.md

     </table>
 </div>

-Fig. 1 demonstrate how it is possible to obtain a 27.5 to 58% speedup just by adopting an acceleated engigne.
-Overall, rapids appears as the most promising option as it provite a 2x speedup at a competitive price w.r.t. the CPU baseline.
+Fig. 1 demonstrate how obtaining a 27.5 to 58% speedup is possible just by adopting an accelerated engine.
+Rapids is the most promising option as it provides a 2x speedup at a competitive price w.r.t. the CPU baseline.
-However, not that in this test the dataset size is small compared to the available cluster memory and special care is usually required  when working with GPUs as it is quite common to get out of bound memory errors.
+However, not that in this test, the dataset size is small compared to the available cluster memory, and special care is usually required when working with GPUs as it is pretty common to get out-of-bound memory errors.

 <div style="text-align:center;" id="fig:preprocessing_benchmark">
     <figure>